 Traditionally, the Duruthu Perahera takes place on the pre-full moon day in the month of January.
 The spectacular procession entices hundreds and thousands of natives and tourists who are keen to witness the cultural heritage and ancient traditions of the nation through the remarkable parades of folk music, rhythmic dance and drum performances outside the Temple Purlieu.

-The first-time visitor may be overwhelmed by the sheer amount of people, traffic and activity that fill the streets of Colombo, but with time, the city’s charms begin to win over newcomers.
+First time visitors taking cheap flights to Colombo may be overwhelmed by the sheer amount of people, traffic and activity that fill the streets of Colombo, but with time, the city’s charms begin to win over newcomers.
 There’s plenty to see, but many visitors choose to start with the stunning temples found throughout Colombo.
 Of these, the colourful Gangaramaya Temple is a favourite among visitors for its incredible Buddhist statues and museum.
 Colombo’s past is on full display at sites like The National Museum of Colombo, the Natural History Museum and the Dutch Period Museum, while contemporary and Sri Lankan art greet visitors to the National Art Gallery.

 A metropolis Colombo surely is, but there are ample opportunities to escape the urban in favour of a more natural retreat.
 The wildlife that takes up residence at Viharamahadevi Park adds a lively element to a stroll through this lushly landscaped green space, while the Talangama Wetland just outside the city proper offers lakeside relaxation amongst butterflies and greenery.